nodejs/node/doc/api/stream.markdown

 internal buffer than the `size` argument, then `null` is returned, and a future `'readable'` event will be emitted when more is available.

-Note that calling `stream.read(0)` will always return `null`, and will trigger a refresh of the internal buffer, but otherwise be a no-op.
+Calling `stream.read(0)` will always return `null`, and will trigger a refresh of the internal buffer, but otherwise be a no-op.

 ### readable.pipe(destination, [options])